 number to count.
 So it’s impossible for anyone to count them all.

 This sort of reason strikes a chord with many people.
 What could be wrong with it?

-Well, let’s start by seeing what’s right about the objection.
+Well, let’s start by seeing what’s right

 We should not dispute that, no matter how many points Achilles crosses, there’s always another one ahead.
 For this just says that Zeno’s sequence of points is endless, which we have granted.

 Accordingly, we should concede that Achilles cannot reach the end of Zeno’s sequence.
 (Because it has no end.)
 In this sense, it’s clearly true that Achilles cannot “complete” Zeno’s sequence.

 But, curiously enough, there’s another sense in which Achilles can